cloudnative-pg/cloudnative-pg.github.io/content/blog/building-images-bake/index.md

 One of those things has been the introduction of [Bake](https://docs.docker.com/build/bake/) in Docker, which allows you to build images using a simple configuration file.
 Bake is now our recommended way to build images for CloudNativePG.

-We will follow a simple cooking recipe to create a custom container image or a set of container images, since Bake allows you to build multiple images at once in a simple way.
+We will follow a simple baking recipe to create a custom container image or a set of container images, since Bake allows you to build multiple images at once in a simple way.

 ## Ingredients